NickRJ/youtube-dl-Shortcuts/README.md

   --144, --144p
   --best           Best format as single file
   ```
-  This is simply a python wrapper for youtube-dl—all other flags are passed to the main program.
+  This is simply a python wrapper for youtube-dl.
+All other flags are passed to the main program.

   ## Installation

   Download the script and create a [custom terminal command](https://askubuntu.com/questions/118312/how-can-i-create-a-custom-terminal-command-to-run-a-script).

-  ### didn't click the link
+  ### How?

   Create a `.bin` directory in your home directory if it doesn't exist: `mkdir ~/.bin`